dengyajie-spec/Master-Class/README.md

 - Open the plugin panel, check whether the MHC_Talker plugin is ticked.
 - Find MHC_Talker in the plugin bar and enter the Token code to complete the activation.

+### 2.2 Creating a MetaHuman Digital Human

+(1) Create a New Project and Material

+- Start a new project and create a folder.
+Import a facial photo into this folder.
+- Create a material, double-click to open it, drag the photo into the material editor, link it to the Self-Illumination node, and save the material.

+(2) Apply Material to a Cube

+- Create a cube and drag it into the folder.
+- Open the cube's settings, drag the material created in Step 1 into the cube's material slot to apply it.

+(3) Use MetaHuman Plugin for Tracking

+- Activate the MetaHuman plugin and create a MetaHuman instance.
+- Click on the Components in the mesh settings and select the cube created in Step 2.
+- Align one front face of the cube with the screen.
+First, click Advance Frame at the top, then enable Auto-Track in the lower Frame window.

+(4) Solve and Preview the Model

+- After correctly identifying the mouth and eyes, click Solve on the MetaHuman instance.
+- Switch the viewport to preview the generated model.

+(5) Convert Mesh to MetaHuman

+- Once the model is confirmed to be correct, select a body model.
+- Convert the mesh to a MetaHuman model through the plugin.

+(6) Add Details on MetaHuman Website

+- After the mesh conversion is complete, log in to the MetaHuman Official Website.
+- Select the newly generated character model and use the website’s features to add clothing and details.